 - fresh parsley, for serving (optional)

-In a saucepan, bring chicken stock and milk to a boil.
+- In the meantime, make the polenta.
+In a saucepan, bring chicken broth and milk to a boil.
 Slowly whisk in the polenta, stirring continuously, about 2-3 minutes, over low heat.
 Stir in butter, Manchego cheese, salt and black pepper.
 Turn off the heat, cover and let stand for 1 minute.
-If the polenta thickens too much, thin with some additional milk or chicken stock.
+If the polenta thickens too much, thin out with some additional milk or chicken broth.